This is a complete guide to lunges vs. squats.

-There is a wide variety of leg exercises that can help us develop the thighs, hamstrings, gluteus medius and Maximus, as well as calves.
+There are a wide variety of leg exercises that will help you develop strong thighs, hamstrings, glutes, and calves.
+However …

 This exercise has long been crowned “The King” of all exercises.

-It is without a doubt a natural human movement pattern, which every beginner should learn in the very start of their training.
+It is, without a doubt, a natural human movement pattern, which every beginner should learn at the very start of their training.

-If you are a beginner who REALLY wants to get in shape, but you don’t know much about training, then learning the right technique of this exercise and gradually overloading on it, will be of great use.
+If you are a beginner who wants to get in shape, but you don’t know much about training, then learning the right technique of the squat and overloading it gradually will be of great use.

 Of course, you can start off with just your body weight.

-When you feel ready, you can add weights, by utilizing the following:
+When you feel ready, you can add weights with:

 - Machine squats